 Retirement Income Planning is the process of assessing how much income you will need in retirement and then making decisions and actions on how to achieve the targeted income.
 Your financial advisor will work with you to make a detailed retirement plan to help achieve your goals.

 To combine your pensions, a financial advisor will need your authority to speak with your pension providers and then your authority to act on your behalf to transfer your pensions into the recommended product.

 By initially giving the financial advisor the power to speak with your providers (Letter of Authority) the financial advisor will request the relevant information they need to make any recommendations on if consolidation is right for you, where to combine and potentially transfer your pensions.

 For the full process of combining your pensions, please speak with our team.

 Tax treatment depends on the individual circumstances of each client and may be subject to change in future.

 Capital at Risk.

-There are several ways of consolidating your pensions.
-But, we believe the best way to consolidate them and to ensure you’re getting the best pension policy for your circumstances is to speak to our team.
 We will quickly assess your current pensions and offer advice and recommendations on where to consolidate your funds.
 The advice we give is always in your best financial interests, and by speaking with us, we can take some of the decision processes from you and guide you to a more suitable pension, rather than a fit for all pension you may see online.